MattLondon101/COVID-19_Ultrafast__Memory_Efficient_Genome_Sequence_Aligner/README.md

 **Requirements**
 * Linux OS (I used Windows Subsystem for Linux (WSL) in Visual Studio Code in Windows 10)
 * Conda: [Instructions for installation](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html)
+* Genome sequences: In this case, I will be using COVID-19 cDNA sequences from NCBI.

 ## Installation
 **Bowtie2**